bennetthardwick/rust-obs-plugins/README.md

 [![Build Status](https://travis-ci.org/bennetthardwick/rust-obs-plugins.svg?branch=master)](https://travis-ci.org/bennetthardwick/rust-obs-plugins)
 [![Wrapper Docs](https://docs.rs/obs-wrapper/badge.svg)](https://docs.rs/obs-wrapper)

 A safe wrapper around the OBS API, useful for creating OBS sources, filters and effects.
+The wrapper is quite incomplete and will most likely see dramatic API changes in the future.

 This repo also includes plugins creating using the wrapper in the `/plugins` folder.

 ## Plugins